Civilization 7 unit showcase hints at the game ending shortly after World War 2

 Each of Civ 7's grand Ages will be comprised of technological sub-ages, so you still get a sense of progression in all of them. / Firaxis / 2K Games / Take-Two Interactive

 Likewise, the Exploration Age has three distinct phases: We have a Norman foot soldier, then a fully-plated man-at-arms, and finally the first gunpowder unit in the form of an Arquebusier.
 So, yes, even though the second phase of the game falls under the moniker of Exploration Age, we still get our classic progression from knights to gunpowder.
-In fact, there is a good chance that this transition will get more attention with the way Civ 7 does its Ages.
+In fact, there is a good chance that this transition will get more attention than previously with the way Civ 7 does its Ages.

 Napoleonic era infantry will kick off the Modern Age, which will then progress into World War 1 and World War 2 style units – and, interestingly, things don’t seem to be getting more modern than WW2.
-Given that we haven’t seen any screenshots that seem to be set after WW2 in any other video or blog so far, this is another strong indicator towards the game ending at that point – so we may be getting some early Cold War-era stuff and the space race, but likely nothing any more modern.
+Given that we haven’t seen any screenshots that seem to be set after WW2 in any other video or blog so far, this is another strong indicator towards the game ending at that point – so we may be getting some early Cold War-era stuff and the space race, but probably nothing any more modern.

 Finally, the developers showed off the kind of variety we can expect inside units.
 When you build, say, a men-at-arms unit, you won’t get a company full of the same copy-pasted model, but one consisting of several different model types to add some visual flavor.